Braves vs. Giants Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in four straight games.
-During his last five outings he is hitting .350 with a double, a triple and two walks.
+- Acuna hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .364 with a double, a triple and a walk.

 Acuna Recent Games